tonylulciuc/qat_lab_1/README.md

-#OS - Android
+#OS - any platform able to run Java
-##Storage - Backendless Database
+##Storage - Locally on device running software
-User will enter information and submit data to Backendless.
-When user requests data in file format, a file will be created from
-data stored in database.